 Refrigeration connections will be made through the refrigeration stub up location on the customer left side of the case.
 Refrigeration lines may be headed together for all cases in a line-up, if necessary, by lines through the access holes with a high grade silicon to prevent recirculation.
 All lines must be correctly sized.
-See diagram on page 8 for access locations.
+See technical references on pages 5 and 8 for access locations.